 English and to model accurate and effective spoken language.
 You will also be fully computer literate.
 All trainees must have a 2(ii) or better in an appropriate subject.
 Since BGHS, The Mirfield Free Grammar and Castleford Academy have flourishing sixth forms, trainees who are placed at any of these institutions should expect to teach up to A level and would thus need significant subject expertise.
-It is essential that you have some experience of working with young people and an affinity with the 11-18 age range.
 Through the interview process, we will identify specific trainee teachers for each subject and school; each student teacher will have a ‘home’ school where they will spend the majority of their time, although they will attend training with student teachers from across the Alliance and undertake an additional placement in other Alliance schools.
 For secondary trainees, at least 50% of your degree should be in the subject (or related to the subject) for which you are applying.
 You will also need to pass a literacy test before you can begin training to show that you can communicate clearly, fluently and accurately in written Standard English.

 If you do not have C Grades in Maths and English(and Science if applying for Primary school teaching) you will need to take equivalency tests to achieve the required grade.
 Below outlines which tests our HEI partners accept:

 Leeds Beckett University – Edge Hill University equivalency test and tests taken with www.equivalencytesting.com

 Leeds Trinity University – The Leeds Trinity University equivalency tests and also tests taken through www.equivalencytesting.com